a-mcneill/Security_writeups_and_labs/TryHackMe_writeups/SOC_L1_Alert_Reporting/README.md

-## SOC L1 Alert Reporting - TryHackMe Room
+## Security Analysis & Incident Reporting - TryHackMe

-This repository contains two SOC Level 1 alert reports created as part of hands-on defensive security practice.
+This repository contains two SOC alert reports created as part of hands-on defensive security practice.
 Each report is based on the simulated alerts from the TryHackMe platform and demonstrates the workflow, analysis, and documentation expected from an L1 analyst in a real Security Operations Centre.

 The goal of this repository is to showcase:
 - Ability to triage and validate alerts.